Components -> Carbohydrate Components -> Fibre

 Common Questions About Fibre, water-insoluble

-Water-insoluble fiber, also known as insoluble fiber, refers to the type of dietary fiber that does not dissolve in water.
+Water-insoluble fiber refers to the type of dietary fiber that does not dissolve in water.
 It adds bulk to the stool and helps regulate bowel movements.
-Good sources of water-insoluble fiber include whole grains, nuts, and many vegetables.

-What is Fibre, water-insoluble do for the body?
+What does water-insoluble fibre do for the body?

 Water-insoluble fiber adds bulk to the stool, promoting regular bowel movements and preventing constipation.
 It also helps to support a healthy digestive system and may aid in weight management by promoting a feeling of fullness.